Hyperactivity in young linked to smoking during pregnancy

 Plans to slash total funding by more than 12 per cent, outlined in an email leaked to The Sunday Telegraph, come less than a fortnight after Gordon Brown tried to show off his anti-drug credentials by signalling his desire to reclassify cannabis from Class C to the more serious Class B.

-We of course know that the Young People’s Substance Misuse Grant suffered a 10% cut this year, the effects of which are now
+We of course know that the Young People’s Substance Misuse Grant suffered a 10% cut this year, the effects of which are now becoming apparent:

 Source: Sunday Telegraph July 2007